-- 8. Pass the handpiece through the small port on the side of the workstation. - 9.
+- 8. Pass the handpieces through the small ports on either side of the workstation. - 9.
 Turn the "Power" Switch to "ON".
 The system should start to pressurize with an audible hissing sound (approximately 5 seconds).
 Listen for obvious leaks.

 Do not lean over the abrasive tank while the system is pressurizing.